libbyshoop/runestone/source/classactivities/WingDebugger.rst

 Get a copy of the
 :download:`debuggingstuff.py <debuggingstuff.py>` file, which contains the
 longer code segments you'll use for this activity.
-This file is on moodle near this activity.
 Since you are going to correct errors in this file, you will want to `save a new copy of it by using the file-save-as option and saving this as` `fixed\_debuggingstuff.py`.
 You will want to get back to the buggy version during this